pwgn/CQRS-EventSource/README.md

 Is used as a event bus.
 It publishes events stored in the event store.

+### installation

+`sudo apt install rabbitmq`

+It is also possible to run Rabbitmq in a docker container if you check out rabbit mq github page.

 ## Postman

 This one is optional, but it is handy to run the requests.

-### installation

-`sudo apt install rabbitmq`

 # Run